RTEMS/rtems-docs/c_user/key_concepts.rst

 All objects are created on the local node as required by the application and have an RTEMS assigned ID.
 All objects have a user-assigned name.
-Although a relationship exists between an object’s name and its RTEMS assigned ID, the name and ID are not identical.
-Object names are completely arbitrary and selected by the user as a meaningful "tag" which may commonly reflect the object’s use in the application.
+Although a relationship exists between an object's name and its RTEMS assigned ID, the name and ID are not identical.
+Object names are completely arbitrary and selected by the user as a meaningful "tag" which may commonly reflect the object's use in the application.
 Conversely, object IDs are designed to facilitate efficient object manipulation by the executive.